xia-steven/circuit-matrix-generator/README.md

 ![Inked214 Screenshot](https://user-images.githubusercontent.com/97299316/163731221-494a93b7-89c9-4f7c-8df3-abe970092117.jpg)

-For the following circuit, create sample output by compiling with `make` then running with `make test`.
+For the following circuit, create sample output by compiling with `make` then running with `make example`.

 The program will output the matrix to the command line, as well as generate a MATLAB file that solves the equations.